Blockstream/Jade/docs/index.rst

         }
     }

-* NOTE: 'challenge' will be hased with SHA256 and padded according to PKCS1v1.5 before being signed.
+* NOTE: 'challenge' will be hashed with SHA256 and padded according to PKCS1v1.5 before being signed.

 .. _sign_attestation_reply: